kolenaIO/kolena/docs/metrics/index.md

     ---

-    Difficulty scores indicate which datapoints models commonly struggle on based on custom Quality Standards.
+    Difficulty scores indicate which datapoints models commonly struggle with based on custom Quality Standards.
     The greater the difficulty score, the harder it is for models to be certain and performant.

 - [Statistical Significance](statistical-significance.md)